Stand with Ukraine flag

 Remote HTTP integration validation

-To send an uplink message, you need HTTP endpoint URL from the integration.
+To send an uplink message, you need an HTTP endpoint URL from the integration.

-Let’s log in to ThingsBoard Edge and go to the Integrations page.
-Find your HTTP integration and click on it.
+Let’s log in to the ThingsBoard Edge and go to the Integrations section.
+Find the HTTP integration and click it.
 There you can find the HTTP endpoint URL.
-Click on the icon to copy the url.
+Click the icon to copy the URL.

-Important!
-Please make sure that your machine is able to access machine where remote HTTP integration is running, and port 8082 is not blocked by any firewall rules.
+Please make sure that your machine is able to access the machine on which the remote HTTP integration is running, and the port 8082 is not blocked by any firewall rules.

-Use this command to send the message.
-Replace $DEVICE_NAME and $YOUR_HTTP_ENDPOINT_URL with corresponding values.
+To send the message, use the following command.
+Replace $DEVICE_NAME and $YOUR_HTTP_ENDPOINT_URL with the corresponding values.

 1